CS-433/CS-433-Project-2-CWX/README.md

   * [Ganyuan Cao](mailto:ganyuan.cao@epfl.ch)

 ## Project Description
-We implemented a model based on the LinkNet architecture to classify the road segments with the satellite images from Google Map.
+We implemented a model based on the LinkNet architecture to classify the road segments with the satellite images from Google Maps.
 We evaluate the performance of LinkNet, U-Net and their variants.
 We finally decided to develop our model on the top of LinkNet architecture.

-In addition, we implemented U-Net architecture (and its variants: U-Net++) as a comparision to show the performance of our model.
+In addition, we implemented U-Net architecture (and its variants: U-Net++) as a comparison to show the performance of our model.

 ## File/Folder Description